Lifesize: Technology

-Lifesize is a Video Conferencing and Collaboration business, based in Austin, Texas, that provides technology for face-to-face communications, including high definition videoconferencing, sometimes known as telepresence.
-The company brought their video communication technology to market in 2005.
+LifeSize was the first company to bring real time, high definition videoconferencing to market.
+With the introduction of the Cisco TelePresence product LifeSize through its partners also competed in telepresence.
+The company brought their first video conferencing "codec" to market in 2005, called LifeSize Room.

 Lifesize product portfolio includes high definition endpoints and accessories, NAT/firewall traversal, touchscreen conference room phones, ISDN gateways, Multipoint Control Units and management systems, as well as mobile video conferencing software and a cloud-based IaaS offering for video conferencing.
 Lifesize also offers a recording and sharing service called Lifesize Cloud Amplify.
 In 2016, Lifesize brought huddle room systems to the market with Smartframing camera technology embedded.

+LifeSize's technology was very advanced for its time.
+In order to deliver high definition, live video conferencing at the time LifeSize utilized parts from Texas Instruments, Phillips Semiconductor, and Broadcom.
+Encoding and decoding had to be accomplished by entirely different silicone.
+The products were very expensive in their first release, with the first LifeSize Room priced at over $12,000 USD LifeSize also had to develop its own image pipeline for its cameras, even designing the entire camera itself from the sensor up.